 A symbol of the damage suffered by Thailand during wartime, the black metal Bridge Over the River Kwai is in Kanchanaburi province.
-Part of the proposed Thai-Burma Railway Line, also known as the Death Railway, it was part of Japan’s ambitious schemes to connect the neighbouring countries by railroad.
-Built using mainly forced labour, many people lost their lives building the railway and the bridge.
+Part of the proposed Thai-Burma Railway Line, also known as the Death Railway, it was part of Japan’s ambitious scheme to connect the neighbouring countries by railroad.
+Built primarily using forced labour, many people lost their lives building the railway and the bridge.

 One of the tallest buildings in Bangkok, State Tower sprang into public awareness thanks to the 2011 hit movie The Hangover Part II.
-Parts of the film were shot in the Sky Bar at the top of the tower, part of the high-class Lebua hotel.
-The bar’s golden dome and circular bar area on a large open terrace are now among the city’s most recognisable sites.
-Having a drink at the world’s highest open-air sky bar is also often on many visitors’ wish lists.
+Some of the film was shot in the Sky Bar at the top of the tower, part of the high-class Lebua hotel.
+The bar’s golden dome and circular bar area set on a large open terrace are among the city’s most recognisable sites.

 Ko Ta Pu

 You might not know the name of Ko Ta Pu, but you will almost certainly recognise pictures of this iconic natural landmark.
 Located in the sublime and scenic Phang Nga Bay, the spire-like karst rises up from shimmering waters with other greenery-clad limestone rocks in the background.
-Located just off the coast of the small island of Khao Phing Kan, together they are commonly referred to as James Bond Island since it was featured in The Man with the Golden Gun.
+Located just off the coast of the small island of Khao Phing Kan, together they are commonly referred to as James Bond Island after being featured in the classic movie The Man with the Golden Gun.

 Haew Suwat Waterfall

-Haew Suwat Waterfall is another of Thailand’s natural features that featured in The Beach.
-Found within Khao Yai National Park, itself one of Thailand’s most-visited national parks, the large waterfall tumbles down a 20-metre-high cliff to reach a pool at the bottom.
-It is surrounded by thick jungle and there’s lots of flora and fauna to spot.
+Haew Suwat Waterfall is another of Thailand’s natural features seen in The Beach.
+Found within Khao Yai National Park, itself one of Thailand’s most-visited national parks, the large waterfall tumbles down a cliff to reach a pool at the bottom.
+It is surrounded by thick jungle with lots of flora and fauna to spot.